Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/18-aie_a_to_z_custom_linux_platform/steps_to_run_design_on_cust_plfm.md

 vitis_analyzer --classic sw/sim/behav_waveform/default.aierun_summary
 ```

 9. You can easily compare the results of the custom platform with the one generated using base platform.
+Comparison of the trace is supported through classic Vitis™ Analyzer only.
 For example:

 * Select **File > Open Summary** to open the summary file generated for the base platform target.
 * Once the summary file opens, click **Trace**  to open the VCD data which gives information about kernels, tiles and nets within the AI Engine.